What is CTQ in Six Sigma

 Here is the core part of the activity. now there will be confusion, What is CTQ drill down? it is collected from the customers’ requirements and every parameter should be drilled down into the measurable business parameters. the team should do this exercise collectively with everyone and based on this target, the CTQ will be determined which will surely act as a guideline for the performance of the team.

-CTQ tree is a little bit complicated to build, but once created it helps to achieve the targets within the specific period of time with the proper approach.
+CTQ tree is a little bit complicated to build, but once created it helps to achieve the targets within a specific period of time with the proper approach.

 Characteristics of CTQ

-When we talk about critical to quality in any session, we give the example of bottled drinking water.
+When we talk about Critical To Quality in any session, we give the example of bottled drinking water.
 Let’s say, you are going to buy some water because you are thirsty.
 What are the characteristics that will influence your purchase?
-In a simple water bottle, two things will influence your decision. first is a bottle and the second is water.
+In a simple water bottle, two things will influence your decision.
+The first is a bottle and the second is water.
 If you are a customer, what characteristics should water have to influence your decision?